BLACK FRIDAY SALE 30% OFF!

 Folic Acid is the synthetic form of folate

-Its conversion to methylfolate works in the same way as when your body needs to convert folate into methylfolate.
-Unfortunately, 50% of women cannot fully absorb folic acid because they possess an MTHFR gene mutation that prevents this conversion.
+Unfortunately, 50% of women cannot fully absorb folic acid because they possess an MTHFR gene mutation that prevents conversion from folate into 5-MTHF.
 It is important to understand that even those of us with variants in our B vitamin metabolism genes can metabolize and absorb some folic acid, which is why the CDC still recommends a folic acid supplement during pregnancy regardless of SNPs

 See also: What is the health impact of the MTHFR gene?